History Files

 c.1150

 Tree-ring data suggests that the rains fail around this time, resulting in drought and crop failure - around Cahokia at least - which in turn leads to unrest and civil disturbance as people struggle to find sufficient food.
-Within a quarter of a century the population has plummeted, as shown by archaeology in abandoned dwellings and other areas of the Cahokia.
+Within a quarter of a century the population has plummeted, as shown by archaeology in abandoned dwellings and other areas around Cahokia.

 Cahokia

-Cahokia is known as the mound-building city, after the Mississippian culture to which it belonged between AD 600-1400 until collapse occurred due to several external factors
+Cahokia is known as the mound-building city, after the Mississippian culture to which it belonged between AD 600-1400 until collapse occurred due to several external factors and a few subsequent internal factors too

 c.1200

-The frequent rains of eleventh century Cahokia would seem to increase even further in intensity after that period.
-There is evidence of a catastrophic, almost Biblical flood of the type which had been seared into the memory of ancient Sumerians.
 The dating for this event is imprecise, with it being placed within a span which covers 1100-1260, but the effect is the same - instability and suffering.
 In the half century after 1200 there is a definite downturn in upland farming.

 Cahokia